6 Mac Apps I Use Daily

 The Christian and Social Media

 I’m a fan of social media.
 I use it daily.
 Twitter is what I open instead of the fridge when I’m bored, and it keeps me well informed and entertained–thanks to a carefully curated list of theologians, geeks and friends.
 Technology has opened up a world of connections impossible just a few decades (years?) ago.
 In 1980, if you wanted to tell your friends that someone at Starbucks ordered an outrageous drink, you would have had to call each friend, one by one.
 Or written a letter.
 Or waited until you saw them in person.
 Now, hundreds and thousands of people can see whatever you want to share with them, split seconds after it happens.
-We can instantly respond to anything we experience.
+Photo courtesy of Death to the Stock Photo We can instantly respond to anything we experience.
 An amazing catch.
 A hilarious sign.
 A crazy remark.
 An unbelievable scene.
 See it; share it.
 Click-clack.
 That means there’s no time for a filter.
 Gossip is just a tap away.
 At the same time, there is no room for Christians to retreat from new technologies.
 We go where people are to love them.
 Influence them.
 Point them to Jesus.
 But sometimes, we do a stupendously sucky job at using social media in a way that honors God and loves people.
 We use technology to make fun of people.
 Shame people.
 Embarrass people.
 People.
 People!
 People made in the image of God.
 People who have families.
 Moms.
 Dads.
 Brothers.
 Sisters.
 Kids.
 Parents.
 People whose butts may be hanging out–whether they know it or not–and probably don’t want to broadcast their cheeks on Reddit or Imgur.
 Before we grab our virtual pitchforks and tweet out, “Down with Twitter!” we must realize an abolition on technology is not the solution.
 Technology isn’t the problem.
 Our hearts are. ...

-June 6, 2014 Â· 6 min Â· 1215 words Â· Jordan Shirkman
+June 6, 2014 Â· 6 min Â· 1223 words Â· Jordan Shirkman

 Square Cash: The Best Way to Pay Your Friends for Dinner